-Designated Roth Contributions generally are treated the same as Pre-Tax Elective Contributions, except these amounts are included in your taxable income before they are deducted from your earnings and, are tax-free (rather than tax-deferred) when distributed from the Plan.
-Investment returns on Designated Roth Contributions are also not subject to income tax when distributed, provided they are not withdrawn for at least five years after your first Designated Roth Contribution is made to the Plan and the distribution is made after you have reached age 591⁄2, incurred a disability, or died.
+Designated Roth Contributions generally are treated the same as Pre-Tax Elective Contributions, except these amounts are included in your taxable income before they are deducted from your earnings and are tax-free (rather than tax-deferred) when distributed from the Plan.
+Investment returns on Designated Roth Contributions are also not subject to income tax when distributed, provided the distribution does not occur for at least five years after your first Designated Roth Contribution is made to the Plan and is made after you have reached age 591⁄2, incurred a disability, or died.